britnaybeaudry/Professional_DEVELOPment_Week/README.md

 ### Getting Started
 * What is Markdown?
 * How can I make my resume in Markdown?
-* How can I host my resume (or more) on a Github site?
+* How can I host my resume (or more) on a GitHub site?

 ### What is Markdown?
 * Markdown is a language that you can use to format text on the web.
 It's more complicated than a plain .txt document, but less complicated than HTML.